 Intuit knows that good accounting takes more than a pocket calculator.
-The company is a leading developer of software used to manage personal finances and budgeting (Quicken, Mint), small business accounting (QuickBooks), and consumer tax preparation (TurboTax).
+The company is a leading developer of software used for small business accounting (QuickBooks), and consumer tax preparation (TurboTax).
+It also helps manage personal finances and budgeting with its online Mint service.
 Customers include individual consumers, accountants, and small businesses; Intuit claims more than 45 million users for its products and services.
 Other offerings include payroll and payment software for small businesses, financial supplies (paper checks, invoices, deposit slips), and online marketing and communications products.
 It generates most of its sales in the US.

 California-based Intuit has offices in the US, Australia, Canada, India, Singapore, and the UK.
 The company's software and services are available in the US, Canada, the UK, Australia, India, and Singapore.
 International sales account for about 5% of Intuit's total sales.